 Opposition from trade unions has meant that there is no licensing and re-licensing procedure for nurses in Israel.
 As a result, no one body has accurate information on the number of active medical professionals in Israel.
 There is also no clear and uniform definition of roles, and no distinction between nurses who are license holders and those who are actually currently working as nurses.
 There is also no data on the number of part-time nurses (38).
 Following her testimony to the Netanyahu Commission, Chief Nurse Ben Dov submitted a memorandum regarding relicensing for nurses, which the nursing division of the Israeli Ministry of Health considered positive for two reasons: a mandatory process of periodic performance review would generate an up-to-date dataset of nurses, and mandating that certain requirements be met in order for a license to practice to be renewed would help provide evidence of a nurse’s professional ability.
 Ben Dov predicted that in the future, the trade unions and institutions would oppose any move toward mandatory relicensing in favor of continued professional training that was not related to relicensing (39).
 Indeed, the issue has been dropped from the agenda.
 The 2022 Gamzu Committee did not include licensing in its recommendations.
 It is currently unclear whether the Israeli government holds up-to-date records of all practicing nursing staff in the country.
 The in-depth work of the Gamzu Committee includes individual recommendations at the end of each chapter.
 Future research could examine the extent to which these have been implemented and whether they have benefited the issue of medical workforce staffing in Israel.

 In nursing, new areas of expertise and many new training courses have been developed.
 These require proper planning and the allocation of additional staff, as well as higher levels of education for nurses, such as a doctorate in nursing.
 However, these developments also have the potential to attract new professional staff to nursing, which is also a topic for future research.
 The professionals who served on the Netanyahu Commission and the expert witnesses who testified before it each expressed their own opinions and positions.
 These were mostly based on limited data from the past and present, since they were not able to predict the future with the tools and information available to them.
 The advantage of historical research is its ability to unearth and unpack key issues in hindsight, with a view to improving decision-making in the future.

+List of Abbreviations

+HMO – Health Maintenance Organization.

+OECD – Organization for Economic Co-operation and Development.

+Declarations

+Ethics approval and consent to participate

+Not applicable

+Consent for publication

+Not applicable.

+Availability of data and materials

+Not applicable

+Competing interests

+The authors declare that they have no competing interests.

+Funding

+All sources of funding for the research reported should be declared.
+The role of the funding body in the design of the study and collection, analysis, and interpretation of data and in writing the manuscript should be declared.

+Authors’ contributions

+DW – 100%

+Acknowledgements

+Please acknowledge anyone who contributed towards the article who does not meet the criteria for authorship including anyone who provided professional writing services or materials.

 References